6:00pm – 8:30pm

 • Ayham Boucher

-• After working with your teams all week running the Cornell supermarket simulation, find out how AI would take on the task.
+• After working with your teams all week running the Cornell simulation, find out how AI would take on the task.
 In this hands-on debrief, you’ll revisit the decisions made across all five simulation rounds — pricing, promotion, procurement, labor, and capital investment — and put them to the test against AI-assisted analysis.
 Where did the data signal something your team missed?
 Where did human judgment outperform the algorithm?

 • Cornell Campus Tour